This Guideline provides an overview of the Denver Service Center Quality Assurance (DSC QA) Process for reviewing design documents.

-To meet this requirement DSC developed the DSC Quality Assurance (QA) Process to ensure the production of high quality design documents.
+To meet this requirement, the DSC developed the DSC QA Process to ensure the production of high quality design documents.

-DSC Quality Assurance reviews each project for overall adherence to:
+DSC QA reviews each project for overall adherence to:

 and adequacy of construction documents (biddable and buildable) to construct the intended facility.

-The Architect-Engineer (A/E) Contractor is also responsible for Quality Control (QC) which includes ensuring the technical accuracy, completeness, and correctness of the design, cost estimate and all engineering aspects and details, including coordination of all disciplines with each other and with the specifications.
+The A/E Contractor is also responsible for Quality Control (QC) which includes ensuring the technical accuracy, completeness, and correctness of the design, and cost estimate and all engineering aspects and details, including coordination of all disciplines with each other and with the specifications.

 This is consistent with the FAR, which states:

 52.236-23 Responsibility of the A/E Contractor.

 As prescribed in 36.609-2(b), insert the following clause: